imalfect/KaspaNodeMonitor/README.md

     - System load

 ## Setup ☎
 Below you will find the instructions to set up Kaspa Node Monitor with your Kaspa Node.
-These instructions are for Linux, some steps may be different on other operating systems, for example `nano` doesn't exist on windows.
+These instructions are for Linux, some steps may be different on other operating systems, for example `nano` is a linux package.

 <span style="color:yellow">**NOTE: These instructions are for the beta version, the setup process on the final release may change.**</span>